seannyD/DnD_Cymraeg/DND_SRD_CYM/Rhywogaethau/Plentyn_y_Tân.md

 Your draconic heritage manifests in a variety of traits you share with other dragonborn.

-***Cynydd Sgôr Medraeth***.
+***Cynydd Sgôr Gallu***.
 Your Strength score increases by 2, and your Charisma score increases by 1.

 ***Oed***.
 Young dragonborn grow quickly.
 They walk hours after hatching, attain the size and development of a 10-year-old human child by the age of 3, and reach adulthood by 15.
 They live to be around 80.